Anakbayan: Post-EDSA II

 During 2012, Vencer Crisostomo, then-national chairperson, said the Noynoying poses reflected how Aquino had done nothing to cushion the impact of or prevent the increase in oil prices and tuition rates.
 He defined Noynoying as "when you do nothing when in fact you have something to do."
+Also at the same time, they barged inside a press conference of Akbayan political party and calling it a "fake partylist" due to Akbayan's alliance with the Aquino administration.

 In 2015, Anakbayan called for the resignation of President Benigno Aquino III.
 According to Crisostomo, "We no longer want a government ruled by a corrupt, liar, US puppet, haciendero brat.
 Game over na, Noynoy.
 Time to step down."
 Over a hundred other youth and student organizations have called for his resignation.
 On February 27, thousands of students in Manila and other cities staged a walk-out against tuition increases and other education issues.
 Specifically for state and local universities and colleges, Anakbayan expressed dissent against socialized tuition schemes, instead of free education.
 Students in Manila culminated in Mendiola.